LuigiPower/allennlp-bimpm-trecqa/README.md

 ## 3.1 BimPM

-BimPM was run by using a jsonnet le.
+BimPM was run by using a jsonnet file.
 Note the dataset reader type which contains the name of the previously created dataset readers.

 ```